Overview and Description

 Excessive displacement of the spinal components would result in neurological deficit, deformity or pain.
 White and Panjabi2 define instability as “the loss of the ability of the spine under physiologic loads to maintain relationships between vertebrae in such a way that there is neither initial damage nor subsequent irritation to the spinal cord or nerve roots and, in addition, there is no development of incapacitating deformity or pain due to the structural changes.”

 In another instance, Francis Denis3 proposed the “three-column” model.
-The spine has three load-bearing columns on the sagittal plane, anterior, middle, and posterior columns.
+He describes three load-bearing columns in the sagittal plane: anterior, middle, and posterior columns.
 The anterior column consists of the anterior longitudinal ligament, anterior two thirds of vertebral body, and anterior two thirds of annulus fibrosis or disk.
 The middle column is formed by the posterior third of the vertebral body, posterior third of annulus fibrosis, and posterior longitudinal ligament.
-The posterior column includes pedicles, facet joints, capsules, laminae, supraspinous and interspinous ligaments, joint capsule, and ligamentum flavum.
+The posterior column includes pedicles, facet joints, facet capsules, laminae, supraspinous and interspinous ligaments, and ligamentum flavum.
 When integrity of the middle and either the anterior or posterior column are compromised, the spine will likely be unstable.